ni/nimble/packages/nimble-components/src/wafer-map/specs/README.md

 -   Zoom out while hovering - this action gets executed whenever the mouse pointer hovers the `nimble-wafer-map` component and a wheel event (scroll down) gets triggered
 -   Drag while zoomed - this event gets triggered whenever the `nimble-wafer-map` component is zoomed in (larger than 100%) and whilst the left mouse button is held the pointer moves to any direction within the wafer-map canvas
 -   Mouse hover - this event gets triggered whenever the mouse pointer is hovering any of the die elements within the wafer map.
 We only must detect this in the nimble component, proper handling will be done in the MicroStrategy wrapper.
 (Tooltip triggering)

+The public API will have a new custom event fired when the mouse will hover over a displayed die.

+-   `hover-change` will be triggered to inform the user that a new die was highlighted and that the specific die is available in the `lastHighlightedDie` readonly property.

 ### Anatomy